 Living with a mental health condition like anxiety or depression can make it hard to find a job that fits.
 You might have concerns about finding a supportive and understanding employer, maybe you’re worried the pressure of a certain industry could be “too much” to achieve a healthy work- life balance or it might just be tough finding the right job for your skills and experience.

 We KNOW you’re more than your mental health condition.
 A mental health condition won’t stand in the way of you finding a job, but everyone needs a little support every now and again.
 So we’ve taken the pressure off your job search by rounding up the 5 best jobs for people living with depression and/or anxiety.

 If a calming, quiet work environment paired with methodical tasks is what you’re looking for, working in a library or as a librarian can be a great fit.
-While some full-time librarian positions require a degree, many libraries also hire library technicians/assistants who help with organising books, working the circulation desk, scanning and uploading documents and helping customers find books and resources.
+And while some full-time librarian positions require a degree, many libraries also hire library technicians/assistants.
+They help with organising books, working the circulation desk, scanning and uploading documents and helping customers find books and resources.